Ukraine Crisis and Refugee Costs: Initial assessment of impacts for development assistance

 - Sweden: The Swedish government has officially estimated refugee costs of US$1.2 billion to US$3.6 billion, which will primarily be financed through deductions from the development assistance budget.
 There will be significant tradeoffs for development activities in Sweden to respond to the crisis in Ukraine.

-- Norway: Norway plans to allocate money from the ODA budget to refugees and expects a revised budget, according to an official government announcement.
-To respond to the Ukraine crisis, Norway will reallocate funds from the existing humanitarian budget; Norway temporarily suspended Norad development payouts to multilaterals to evaluate the crisis, but payments have resumed.
+- Norway: Norway plans to reallocate US$416 million from the existing ODA budget to in-donor refugee costs in support of Ukrainian refugees.
+This funding pulls from budget items aimed at humanitarian efforts in low- to middle-income countries, drawing criticism from development advocates and multilaterals.
+In addition, Norway temporarily suspended Norad development payouts to multilaterals to evaluate the crisis, but payments have resumed.
 Norway intends to maintain ODA capped at 1.0% ODA/GNI.

 - Denmark: In Denmark, US$300 million of allocated ODA has already been reprogrammed to support Ukrainian refugees, according to a government announcement.
 Development funding for other partners will see cuts.